Research

 Ref.: M. Chiesa, E. Salvadori.

-Chemical reactions are controlled by two fundamental parameters, energy and spin of reactants.
-Spin plays a crucial role in determining the structure and reactivity of heterogeneous, homogeneous and enzymatic catalysts.
-The focus of this research is on the experimental determination of spin states and spin densities and their impact on chemical reactivity and catalysis.
-More details on www.paracat.eu
+Chemical reactions are controlled by two fundamental parameters, energy and angular momentum – the spin – of reactants.
+Spin-states and spin density distribution play a crucial role in determining the structure and reactivity of heterogeneous, homogeneous and enzymatic catalysts.
+The focus of this research is on understanding, through an experimental approach, how the spin properties impact on chemical reactivity and catalysis.

 Solar Chemistry & Photocatalysis.
 Environmental Applications